 Some of the organizations Schuyler has worked with are Musahala in Jerusalem, I-Dare for Sustainable Development in Amman, Jordan, and the Youth Initiative for Human Rights in Zagreb, Croatia.

-Currently, Schuyler is acquiring a Juris Doctorate from the University of Iowa College of Law in International and Comparative law.
+Currently, Schuyler is acquiring a Juris Doctorate from the University of Iowa College of Law.